 In the 1960’s a local Theran was driving a mule along a rough path in the south of the island, when the unfortunate animal disappeared into a hole.
 Below, a series of buildings and streets lay preserved; the archaeological site of Akrotiri had been discovered, which was to be excavated by the somewhat eccentric archaeologist Spyridon Nikolaou Marinatos between 1967 and 1974.
 Beneath metres of volcanic ash from the ancient eruption was a site to rival Pompeii.

 When I first visited Akrotiri, I was struck by how familiar it all seemed.
 Under an ugly protective roof were a few hundred square metres of ancient streets just like the ones I’d been wandering through on various Aegean islands.
 The houses had been damaged by earthquakes prior to the eruption 3,600 years before, the people presumably having fled at these warning signs, but windows, doorways and staircases could still be seen in houses that looked like they might have been tavernas, guest houses and gift shops.
-This was my first introduction to the Minoans and my instant feeling was of a connection with these Bronze Age people.
+This was my first introduction to the Minoans and my instant feeling was of a connection across thousands of years.

 Thera was an outpost of the Minoan culture which was centred on the island of Crete.
 Most people have heard of the Minoans in connection with Knossos, the most massive of the several palace complexes they built around their island.
 The site was excavated and reconstructed, somewhat imaginatively, in the early twentieth century by another great eccentric archaeologist, Sir Arthur Evans.
 It’s a massive and impressive monument from an obviously sophisticated civilisation.